 Whenever possible, choose a dual band extender.
 They’re significantly more efficient than a single band.
 A single band repeats the signal on the same band as it originates, which can negatively impact how well it works.
 On the other hand, a dual-band repeats signal onto a separate band, which leads to less interference and better performance.

-The items below are hand-picked based on 1). the criteria listed above 2). our own using experience 3). reputation research we did from the Internet hearing what other users say about using a specific Wi-Fi range repeater product.
+The items below are hand-picked based on 1). the criteria listed above 2). our own user experience 3). reputation research we did from the Internet hearing what other users say about using a specific WiFi range repeater product.

 What We Like: